BALLOON LAUNCH 101

 descent).
 This not only gives us an estimate for where the payload will land, but also helps us decide if it’s worthwhile to launch on that particular day.

-The Cambridge University website utilizes the Global Forecasting System (GFS) model, which updates every six (6) hours.
+The Cambridge University website utilizes the Global Forecasting System (GFS) model, which updates every 6 hours.
 It will only calculate flight predictions for launch times less than 180 hours (~1 week) into the future.
-For our launches, the predicted landing locations from this website (obtained the night before the launch) have deviated from the actual landing locations by anywhere from one (1) mile to 14 miles.
-On average, we have found that the predicted landing locations are usually accurate to within about 3-5 miles.
+For our launches, the predicted landing locations from this website (obtained right before the launch) have deviated from the actual landing locations by anywhere from as little as 1 mile to as much as 19 miles.
+On average, we have found that the predicted landing locations are usually accurate to within about 5 miles.

 Feel free to monitor the weather forecast on your own.
 As we get closer to the launch, we will begin discussing the weather forecast with you in more detail.
 Also, one week before the launch we will set up a flight prediction simulation for your launch date/location and send you the link.
 You can manually update that simulation every day (or even every 6 hours) with your students to see how the flight prediction changes.